Alex Atkins was promoted to Florida State’s offensive coordinator on Dec. 16, 2021.

 Florida State averaged 199.9 rushing yards per game, the program’s highest since 2016 and 20th nationally among teams that played at least nine games in 2020, and 5.11 yards per rush, 16th in the nation among teams with at least 350 carries and FSU’s most in a season since 2015.
 The Seminoles topped 400 yards of total offense in five of the last seven games, including more than 500 yards of total offense twice, and produced FSU’s first game with at least 250 yards rushing and passing since 2016.

 In the season finale, a 56-35 win over Duke, Florida State rushed for six touchdowns, the most in the ACC and tied for the seventh-highest single-game total nationally in 2020.
 That also was only the second time in FSU history the Seminoles rushed for six touchdowns in a conference game.
-Florida State started four freshmen offensive lineman at North Carolina State, the first time since 2011 FSU had four freshmen starters in a game, and that group blocked as FSU had five successful fourth-down conversions, which was the second-highest single-game total in program history, the most by an ACC program in 2020 and the second-highest total nationally in 2020.
+At North Carolina State, Florida State started four freshmen offensive lineman for the first time since 2011.
+That group blocked as FSU had five successful fourth-down conversions, which was the second-highest single-game total in program history, the most by an ACC program in 2020 and the second-highest total nationally in 2020.

 Atkins served as Charlotte’s offensive coordinator and offensive line coach in 2019 after three years as assistant head coach and offensive line coach at Tulane.
 He also has Division I experience at Georgia Southern, Chattanooga, Marshall and UT-Martin.